The Trail of the Lonesome Pine (1936 film)

-The Trail of the Lonesome Pine is a 1936 American adventure romance western film based on the 1908 novel of the same name.
-It was the second full-length feature film to be shot in three-strip Technicolor and the first in color to be shot outdoors, with the approval of the Technicolor Corporation.
-The picture was directed by Henry Hathaway starring Fred MacMurray, Sylvia Sidney and Henry Fonda.
+The Trail of the Lonesome Pine is a 1936 American romantic Western film directed by Henry Hathaway for Paramount Pictures, and starring Fred MacMurray, Sylvia Sidney and Henry Fonda.
+It is based on the 1908 novel by John Fox Jr., the fourth such adaptation, and centers on a pair of star-crossed lovers in the Eastern Kentucky Coalfield.

+This was the second full-length feature film to be shot in three-strip Technicolor and the first in color to be shot outdoors, with the approval of the Technicolor Corporation.
 Much of it was shot at Big Bear Lake in southern California.
-The Trail of the Lonesome Pine was the fourth feature film adaptation of John Fox Jr.'s 1908 novel, including 1916 and 1923 silent versions.
-As with the novel, the film makes extensive use of Appalachian English in the dialogue.
+The film was premiered on February 19, 1936, and was released by Paramount on March 13, 1936 to positive reviews and commercial success.

 Plot

 Deep in the region of the Eastern Kentucky Coalfield, a feud between the Kentucky clans of the Tollivers and the Falins has been ongoing for as long as anyone can recall.
 After an engineer, Jack Hale, arrives with coal and railroad interests, he saves the life of Dave Tolliver, whose injury has developed gangrene.

 Dave expects to marry a cousin, June, but she takes an immediate shine to the newcomer.
 Her younger brother Buddie is also impressed with Hale, who begins to educate him and take the boy under his wing.
 But others from both families do not give this outsider their trust.

 Upset over the budding romance, Dave sets out after Hale with a rifle but is ambushed by the Falins.
 The latest round of violence causes June not to want to return home, so Hale sends her to Louisville to live with his sister.

 A bridge is destroyed by the Falins, causing the accidental death of Buddie.
 A funeral is held and June returns, newly sophisticated from being in the big city.
 Family patriarch Buck Falin extends his apologies about her brother.
 Dave, however, is shot in the back by Wade Falin.

 The families agree that the feud has gone too far.
 Hale is befriended by all, and will happily marry June.